stolpela/infra/README.md

 };
 ```

-To add more mounts, add more entries under `mounts`:
+for more mounts, add more entries under `mounts` like thsi:

 ```nix
 nfs = {